manvendra7/India_School_Insight/README.md

 # India_School_Insight
-Most often parents ask others which school is better for their children.
-So here we are trying to solve this problems of identifying Good schools for parents based on different parameters.
+Most parents ask others which school is better for their children.
+So here we are trying to solve this problem of identifying good schools so that it could help parents to decide the good school for their childs.